Irul (film): Plot

 Mid-conversation, the power supply in the house gets cut, and Alex and the owner attempt to locate the main switch of the electricity in the basement.
 Suddenly, a gunshot is heard, and when Archana follows the sound, she sees Alex dragging the unconscious house owner back to the living room and tying him up, accusing the latter of being the serial killer upon whom Alex's book was based.
-The owner wakes up and denies this, saying he is a thief who broke in and disconnected the phone line, but Alex refuses to allow Archana to make any call to the police, revealing that the house is his.
+The owner wakes up and denies this, saying he is a thief named Unni who broke in and disconnected the phone line, but Alex refuses to allow Archana to make any call to the police, revealing that the house is his.
 Alex then reveals how he planned to bring Archana there and propose to her, but was surprised to find a stranger in his house, but decided to play along with, out of curiosity.
 They both provide contradicting stories of what happened in the basement, saying there was the corpse of a girl in there who was killed in the same manner as the serial killings, as Alex and Unni blame the murders on each other.
 Archana begins to question Alex's innocence, as Unni reveals he found multiple rings in the house as opposed to the one ring that Alex showed, a gun that belonged to Alex, and the fact that Alex bought a cellphone when he prohibited Archana from doing so.

 Eventually, the three land in the basement to check the corpse, where Alex begins to assault Unni, while Archana attempts to fire at Alex.
-Alex, on Unni's provocation, decides to kill and bury the latter, as Archana concludes that Alex is the killer, and shoots him in the stomach.
+Alex, on Unni's provocation, decides to kill and bury the latter, as Archana still thinks that Alex is the killer.
+When Alex tries to prove his innocence, Archana accidentally shoots him in the stomach.
 As Alex begins to succumb to the wound and asks Archana to leave the house, Unni creeps from behind her and gets her to pull the trigger, revealing himself as the killer.
-The following day, news of the discovery of the three corpses of Alex, Archana, and the girl identified as Vani Balan, is telecast with the report that the killer is still at large.
+The following day, news of the discovery of the three corpses of Alex, Archana and the girl identified as Vani Balan, is telecast with the report that the killer is still at large.